 Add these one at a time.
-The qualification date for these will most likely be 08/2022.
+The qualification date for these will be 08/2023 unless you have retaken Maths or English in November 2023.
 If you were awarded your GCSEs from Backwell School, see the list in the 'Exam Boards' section of this booklet.
+For Child Development and Sport Studies select OCR Level 1/2 Cambridge National; for Performing Arts select BTEC Level 2 Award; for Combined Science select GCSE Double Award; for everything else, select GCSE (Grade 9-1).
 If you were awarded your GCSEs from a different school, you will need to check the exam board on your GCSE certificates.

-If you took a GCSE in November 2022, you need to enter both results with the appropriate dates (the date will be 01/2023 for any exams you took in November).
+If you retook a GCSE in November 2023, you need to enter both results with the appropriate dates (the date will be 01/2024 for any exams you took in November).